-The National Forum will start at 9:30am with youth presentations reporting on the highlights from the four regional Canada 150&Me Youth Forums in Vancouver, Montreal, Halifax and Winnipeg.
-Invited guests from among Canada’s government, business and community leadership will speak in response to the youth reports.
+The National Youth Forum was spectacular!
+Eight energetic and creative multi-media youth presentations performed by participants highlighted issues, challenges, opportunities and recommendations from the four regional Canada 150&Me Youth Forums held this past Spring in Vancouver, Montreal, Halifax and Winnipeg.
+Invited guests from among Canada’s government, business and community leadership replied to the youth reports.

 Governor General of Canada